Using local subtitles

 E.G. Inception-2010.mkv and Inception-2010-en.srt / Inception-2010-de.srt / Inception-2010-fr.srt

-Note: Infuse will automatically download matching subtitles when downloading videos from network or cloud shares.
+Note: On iOS, Infuse will automatically download matching subtitles for videos stored locally on your device.

 Downloading subtitles from OpenSubtitles